ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 across shared redemption contexts tokens SHOULD track which tokens have been redeemed already in those redemption contexts, since these tokens can be issued and then spent multiple times in response to any such challenge.
-See {{Section 2.1.1 of HTTP-Authentication}} for discussion.
+See Section 2.1.1 of {{HTTP-Authentication}} for discussion.

 Origins that admit cross-origin tokens bear some risk of allowing tokens issued for one Origin to be spent in an interaction with another Origin.